sallam-dev/ci-cd/README.md

 # CI/CD Boilerplate
-This is an example of CI pipeline without using any frameworks CLI.
-We are deploying to a google cloud bucket
+Bolierplate for CI pipeline without using any frameworks CLI.
+It uses Google Cloud Build and deploys to Google Cloud Storage

 ## Getting Started